dyno-might/dyno-might.github.io/_posts/2022-07-04-blocked-persons.md

 ![blocked-countries-perpop](/img/blocked-persons/blocked-countries-perpop.svg)

-Apparently, USA ❤️ Philippines which at 0.044 easily beats Japan (0.47) and India (0.55) for the fewest mentions per capita.
+Apparently, USA ❤️ Japan which at 0.47 slightly beats India (0.55) and Ethiopia (0.56) for the fewest mentions per capita.

 ### Digital currencies